Exodus 19

 Exodus 19:7-8The People's Answer

-7And Moses came and called for the elders of the people, and laid before them all these words which the LORD commanded him.
+7And Moses came and called for the elders of the people, and laid before their faces all these words which the LORD commanded him.
 8And all the people answered together, and said, All that the LORD hath spoken we will do.
 And Moses returned the words of the people unto the LORD.

 The consent is unanim.
 "All the people answered together."
 They did not argue.
 They did not haggle or ask for a better deal.
 They were exhausted, thirsty, afraid, and they said yes.
 Why?
 Because in those weeks in the wilderness, they had learned something the Egyptian slaves never knew: God keeps His word.
 He freed them.
 He fed them.
 He was with them.
 So when He asked for their covenant, they answered yes.
 They did not know yet what that yes would cost them.
 But they had seen His faithfulness, and that was enough.